Skip to main content

 External Links#

-External links are URLs associated with managed jobs that are displayed in the SkyPilot dashboard.
+External links are URLs associated with managed jobs and clusters that are displayed in the SkyPilot dashboard.
 This is useful for linking to external dashboards, experiment trackers, or any other relevant resources.

-SkyPilot automatically detects and displays two types of links:
+SkyPilot automatically detects and displays three types of links:

 1. Instance links: For jobs running on AWS, GCP, or Azure, SkyPilot automatically adds links to the cloud console for the underlying instance.

-2. Log-detected links: The dashboard automatically parses job logs to detect URLs from supported services and displays them as external links.
+2. Log-detected links (built-in): The dashboard automatically parses job logs to detect URLs from supported services (currently Weights & Biases) and displays them as external links.

 Managed jobs external links